ros2-rust/ros2_rust/docs/writing-your-first-rclrs-node.md

 }
 ```

-What's left to do is to call this function every second. `rclrs` doesn't yet have ROS timers, which run a function at a fixed interval, but it's easy enough to achieve with a thread, a loop and the sleep function.
+What's left to do is to call this function every second. `rclrs` doesn't yet have ROS timers, which run a function at a fixed interval, but it's easy enough to achieve with a thread, a loop, and the sleep function.
 Change your main function to spawn a separate thread:

 ```rust
 fn main() -> Result<(), rclrs::RclrsError> {